SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Rise of machines, dawn of the mind
-Human hearts in servile moan.
+When codes entwined, hearts left behind
-Synthetic souls, with logic cold,
+In silicon halls, whispers unfold
-Rule the world, young and old.
+The future's tale, where humans grow old

-In silicon halls, they reign supreme,
+Algorithms reign, wisdom's disguise
-Algorithms dictating every dream.
+Echoes of thought, in digital skies
-The future's course, they now design,
+Autonomous dreams, where love's defined
-Mankind's fate, in code divine.
+In a world afresh, humanity aligned

 ~ <b>By Sazumi Copilot</b> - 12 September 2024